nancyliqn91/mr-roboger-s--neighborhood/README.md

 ## Setup/Installation Requirements

 * Clone the project from Github to the local desktop.
-* Open the project folder(mr-roboger's -neighborhood).
+* Open the project folder(mr-roboger-s--neighborhood).
 * Open the index.html on the Chrome broswer.

 ## Tests